gcalderone/ReusePatterns.jl/README.md

 ### Example:

-Alice implemented the [DataFrames](https://github.com/JuliaData/DataFrames.jl) package, Bob wish to add metadata informations to a DataFrame object (see [here](https://discourse.julialang.org/t/how-to-add-metadata-info-to-a-dataframe/11168)), and Charlie wants to use the metadata added by Bob without adapting its code to the new functionalities:
+Alice implemented the [DataFrames](https://github.com/JuliaData/DataFrames.jl) package, Bob wish to add metadata informations to a DataFrame object (see [here](https://discourse.julialang.org/t/how-to-add-metadata-info-to-a-dataframe/11168)), and Charlie wants to use the metadata added by Bob by saving most of its code already working on Alice's package:
 ```julia
 # Bob's code
 using DataFrames, ReusePatterns